Buechele, No. 22 SMU bounce back in 51-37 victory over Navy

 Navy: Even before falling way behind in the second half, the Midshipmen were throwing more than usual.
 Morris had three first-down completions on the opening drive, which ended with Smith’s 3-yard TD run.

 Morris and Tyger Goslin combined for 30 attempts, the most for Navy since 2016 and just the second time in 19 years the Midshipmen have reached 30 passes in a game.
 The 239 yards passing — also the most since 2016 — got a big boost on Goslin’s 62-yard screen pass for a touchdown to Jamale Carothers.
+Navy has thrown for at least 200 yards in consecutive games for the first time in at least 20 years.

+“Just trying to play who we have, play to our strengths a little bit, play to the guys we have,” Niumatalolo said.
+“We have good wideouts, good fullbacks.
+Still a little inconsistent that way.”

 SMU: The Mustangs slowed Navy’s vaunted running game with several big plays in the backfield against the option.
 SMU finished with 12 tackles for loss.